EdwardLai100/CWMS/README.md

 -Java (JDK17), JavaScript, HTML, CSS, Groovy

--Java Spring Boot 3.1.0, Java Spring Security (for login), Spring MVC (for resource configuration)
+-Java Spring Boot 3.1.0, Java Spring Security (for login), Spring MVC

 -Apache PDFBox

 Future release:

--Introducing membership system and implementing JDBC for membership and history storing feature
+-Introducing a membership system and implementing JDBC or Hibernate for membership and history storing feature

 -Enhance flow management UI where provide a "Release" feature to move to store the car from the queue list into history and remove it from the queue list.